-The Auditorium of Milano represents the "house of music"ť of the Giuseppe Verdi Symphonic Orchestra and Choir of Milano.
-It's been inaugurated on October 1999 and just in few years became one of the most important cultural poles of the city.
+The Auditorium of Milano serves as the "house of music"ť for the Giuseppe Verdi Symphony Orchestra and Choir of Milano.
+It was inaugurated in October 1999

-The Auditorium of Milano was created by restoring the hall of the Cinema Teatro Massimo, designed by Alessandro Rimini in 1939, and it remained closed for many years.
-The entrepreneur Agostino Liuni and his team restructured it by working on the project of Marzorati Studio.
+The Auditorium of Milano was created by restoring the hall of the Cinema Teatro Massimo, which was designed by Alessandro Rimini in 1939 and had been closed for many years.
+The entrepreneur Agostino Liuni and his team restructured it by working on the project with Marzorati Studio.

-The main hall can seat ad audience of 1400.
+The main hall can seat an audience of 1,400.

-The chairs are distributed on the "spooned-shaped"ť stalls and into the tiered gallery that stands above the hall and surrounds it by its curvilinear balustrade.
+The chairs are distributed in a spoon shape at the orchestra level and into the tiered gallery that stands above the hall.